ac1ne/LHL/README.md

 # Installation
   Ensure you have all requirments installed
-   * Mac is untested but should work --- Mac Users python3 ---
+   * Mac is untested but should work
    * If Resolution Scaling is Off see [Known Issues](Known_Issues.md)

   # Windows, Linux, Mac

           git clone https://github.com/Ac1ne/LHL.git
           cd LHL
           python LHL.py

+  --- Mac Use python3 LHL.py ---